4 suggestions to improving the utility bill you send to customers

-Utility bills must include a number, amount due, and due date, among other things.
-Your space may be limited depending on the size of the paper you mail to customers, and many details often get overlooked.
-This post will outline some of those overlooked details to help you design a better experience for your customer.
+Utility bills must include an amount due, due date, and other pieces of information that your state or region may require.
+Your space is limited based on the size of the paper you mail to customers, and many details often get overlooked.
+At Frey Municipal Software, we are experts when it comes to Utility Billing Systems.
+This article will outline some of those overlooked details to help you design a better experience for your customer.

 Is it usage based or flat rate?